Glyphack/graphql-golang/README.md

 Congratulations on make it to here!
 You've learned about gqlgen library and some Graphql fundamentals.
 By implementing a HackerNews clone you've learned about queries, mutations, authentication and GraphQL query language.
 ### Further Steps
 If you want to create more complex GrahpQL APIs there are few things you can check out:
-* Implement voting feature for our app.
+* Implement voting feature for hackernews clone app.
-* Read about Relays and Pagination
+* Read about (Relays)[https://facebook.github.io/relay/docs/en/graphql-server-specification.html] and Pagination and implement them in app.
+* don't forget to visit (Learn GraphQL page)[https://graphql.org/learn/].